AaryaAdmane30/Mern-Text-To-Image--Generator-AI-SaaS-App/client/README.md

 # for the font - Go to google website and select the OUTFIT  font

 # use Browser Router for the Router

+ # gradient color is when two or more colors smoothly blend into each other instead of staying solid